Physical, Mental and Social Benefits of Hiking [Explained With Studies]

 Don’t have any hiking buddies?
 No worries, you can use a site like MeetUp that links you with other like-minded, outdoorsy folks.

 It can also be fun to just get out there and see who you meet.
 Strangers only are strangers until you talk to them and get to know each other while on the trail.
-Many people who choose long distance adventures like the Appalachian Trail get out there wanting to meet people and connect in a deep, meaningful way with a shared goal.
-This fosters building community and going beyond social barriers that often hold us back.
-Lifetime friendships can be made when we get on trail and relate to others while sharing profound experiences.
+Many people who choose long-distance adventures like the Appalachian Trail get out there wanting to meet people and connect in a deep, meaningful way with a shared goal.

-Hiking Helps You Unplug
+9. Hiking Helps You Unplug

 Technological devices consume many of us, due to work, social ties, and more.
-According to The Office for National Statistics in 2017, the obsession with mobile phones and the like has led to a 13 per cent decline in time spent with friends over the last 15 years.
+According to The Office for National Statistics in 2017, the obsession with mobile phones and the like has led to a 13 percent decline in time spent with friends over the last 15 years.
+In addition, the average (American) adult spends at least four hours a day on their mobile phone.

-This data certainly isn’t meant to make anyone feel badly, and no judgments are being made.
+This data certainly isn’t meant to make anyone feel bad, and no judgments are being made.
 Rather, the intention is to bring light to the fact that hiking can be a fantastic way to take a little time to separate from devices by unplugging.
-You can then have more quality time with friends, family, or even enjoy peace and quiet with yourself.
+You can then have more quality time with friends, and family, or even enjoy peace and quiet with yourself.
 And when you do reconnect, you may have more perspective in choosing the ways that count to you.

 Hiking is one of the most satisfying ways we can take care of ourselves physically, mentally, and socially.
 It gives us the opportunity to move our bodies, free up space in our minds, and bond with others.
 The evidence is clear – hiking truly does benefit all the pieces of you.